 "At the conclusion of greetings there followed a review of the activities of 1924 by the Devastated Regions Congress Council.
 News from various regions was related after adoption of the review."

 While we still have many unanswered questions about the albums, the photographer is less of a mystery.
-As we read in Baiba Vanaga's The image of artists in 20th century Latvian photography of the 1920's and 1930's (our translation):
+As we read in Baiba Vanaga's The image of artists in 20th century Latvian photography of the 1920's and 1930's (our translation, copy-edited):

-His primary sphere of photographical work was reportage of various events, landscapes, genres and portraits which mostrly portrayed actors, authors, musicians, and other cultural personalities.
+His primary sphere of photographic work was reportage, landscapes, genres, and portraits mostly of actors, authors, musicians, and other cultural personalities.

-M. Lapiņš photo-portraits have the photographer's mark embossed on one of the lower corners, also showing the photo studio's address, although sometimes the person's name is also written on the photograph as well.
+Lapiņš' photo-portraits have his photographer's mark embossed on one of the lower corners, also showing the photo studio's address.
+The person's name is also occasionally written on the photograph.